Decentralized Autoregressive Generation: Experiments

 \paragraph{The impact of clustering algorithm} In the main InternVL experiments, we use spherical balanced k-means clustering algorithm for dataset partitioning and routing.
 To test the impact of the clustering algorithm, we also train $K=2$ experts using 2-stage balanced spherical k-means algorithm inspired by \citet{mcallister2025decentralizeddiffusionmodels}.
-Namely, first stage is fine clustering into $k=1024$ clusters in unbalanced manner.
-Second stage is coarse clustering of fine centroids into $K=2$ coarse clusters in a balanced manner.
-As shown in Table \ref{tab:ablation-clustering-algorithm}, 2-stage k-means leads to marginally worse general QA performance (-0.37 VQAv2), at the same time improves OCR performance (+0.78 TextVQA).
+Namely, the first stage is fine clustering into $k=1024$ clusters in an unbalanced manner.
+The second stage is coarse clustering of fine centroids into $K=2$ coarse clusters in a balanced manner.
+As shown in Table \ref{tab:ablation-clustering-algorithm}, the 2-stage approach yields comparable performance with minor trade-offs on standard visual question-answering tasks.
+While we observe a wider performance variance on multi-task benchmarks, the overall competitive results across the majority of metrics demonstrate that the decentralized training paradigm is generally robust to the choice of clustering algorithm, though the simpler single-stage approach provides greater stability.